 Program Structure and Benefits

-Students may begin their training in either the J.D. or the M.A. program, but the first year must be exclusively in one program, followed by the second year exclusively in the other program.
+Students will begin their training in the J.D. program for the first year.
+The second year will be exclusively in the M.A.program.
 Students may then mix courses between courses in the third and fourth years.

-The M.A. in Forensic Psychology will consist of 24 required credits; 15 foresnic elective credits, including 12 credits from the New York Law School Mental Disability Law track; and 3 credits of externship.
-The J.D. will consist of 41 required credits, twelve credits from Mental Disability Law Studies, 12 credits transferred fro the John Jay College M.A. in Forensic Psychology program, and 21 additional Law School elective credits.
+The M.A. in Forensic Psychology will consist of 24 required credits; 15 forensic elective credits, including 12 credits from the New York Law School Mental Disability Law track; and 3 credits of externship.
+The J.D. will consist of 40 required credits, 12 credits from Mental Disability Law Studies, 12 credits transferred from the John Jay College M.A. in Forensic Psychology program, and 22 additional Law School elective credits.

 Third Year (both)